November 25, 2025

 • don’t need to condition on ALL variables on a backdoor path.
 Just one variable per backdoor path is needed.

-• we can give reasons/arguments for why we think any remaining confounding is likely small OR biased against the correlation (small bias may not be enough to change our conclusions, or bias is against our conclusions)
+• we can give reasons/arguments for why any remaining confounding is likely small OR biased against the correlation (small bias may not be enough to change our conclusions, or bias is against our conclusions)

 Conditioning Assumptions